 - Many Celtic words were brought through Latin, which is why this influence isn’t as obvious to us today.

-- Several peculiar features of the language, including the use of prefixes ro- and re-, can be attributed to the Gauls (i.e. uire “to glimmer” vs. reluire “to shine”; related to Irish ro– and Welsh rhy– “very.”)
+- Several peculiar features of the language, including the use of prefixes ro- and re-, can be attributed to the Gauls (e.g., luire “to glimmer” vs. reluire “to shine”; related to Irish ro– and Welsh rhy– “very.”)

-What we now know as Old French was called as such by the ninth century, when this dialect spoken in what is now modern-day France was so different from Classical Latin that it was renamed as a different language entirely.
+Old French was called as such in the ninth century.
+At the time, this dialect (spoken in the area roughly spanning modern-day France) was so different from Classical Latin that it was considered a different language entirely.

-What’s interesting about this stage of the French language is that there was heavy Germanic influence, mainly from a Germanic tribe called the Franks, but also many others throughout modern-day France.
+What’s interesting about this stage of the French language is that it had a heavy Germanic influence—mainly from a Germanic tribe called the Franks, but also many others throughout modern-day France.

-- Though Wikipedia gives a fairly comprehensive list of the many changes in the language during this time period, several major spelling characteristics, including prefixes and endings, were adopted from the Germanic influence.
+- Though Wikipedia gives a fairly comprehensive list of the many changes in the language during this period, several major spelling characteristics (including prefixes and endings) were adopted from Germanic languages.

-- Many words derived from German—or, more specifically, a dialect called Old Low Franconian, that we now see in English—were adopted into the language.
-One example of this is brāmbesi, which turned into frambroise (raspberry) in French.
+- Many words derived from Germanic languages—more specifically, a dialect called Old Low Franconian that we now see in English—were adopted into modern-day French.
+One example of this is brāmbesi, which turned into frambroise (raspberry).

-- French lost the declension system (the inflection of nouns, pronouns, adjectives and articles to indicate number, case, and gender) that’s still retained in Latin.
+- French lost the declension system (the inflection of nouns, pronouns, adjectives and articles to indicate number, case and gender) still retained in Latin.

-- The 700 words that the language adopted from Italian emerge during this time period.
-They were mostly military and artistic terms, and include words like cavalier (horse), soldat (soldier) and sonnet (sonnet).
+- The 700 words the language adopted from Italian emerge during this time period.
+They were mostly military and artistic terms, and include words like cheval (horse), soldat (soldier) and sonnet (sonnet).

-Now that you know a bit about the history of French, it’s time to learn the best ways to approach French spelling as you learn the basics of the language.
+Now that you know a bit about the history of the French language, it’s time to learn the best ways to approach French spelling.

-Once you learn the alphabet, you’ll have a firm foundation for understanding why letters are paired together and why spellings are often so dramatically different from English.
+Once you learn the alphabet, you’ll better understand why certain letters are paired together and why spellings are often so dramatically different from English.